pyinstaller/pyinstaller/doc/operating-mode.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 By default the |bootloader| creates a command-line console
-(a terminal window in Linux and Mac OS, a command window in Windows).
+(a terminal window in GNU/Linux and Mac OS, a command window in Windows).
 It gives this window to the Python interpreter for its standard input and output.
 Your script's use of ``print`` and ``input()`` are directed here.
 Error messages from Python and default logging output